THE MOST COST EFFECTIVE ENERGY STORAGE SYSTEM IN THE WORLD

-The US Department of Energy website maps out the majority of energy storage systems in the world today.
-The 1,756 storage systems tallied on the site represent a total of 195,105 MW.
-Filtering out non-ice TES systems, we are left with only 103 ice TES systems, corresponding to a total of 105 MW.
+The US Department of Energy website maps out (link) the majority of energy storage systems in the world today.
+The 1,756 storage systems tallied on the site represent a total of ~196,000 MW.
+Filtering out non-ice TES systems, we are left with only 102 MW ice TES systems.
 In other words, currently, ice storage accounts for only one-twentieth of one percent of all available storage.
-That is a laughably small amount.

 For that very reason, it is vitally important to understand the competitive landscape in which Nostromo is operating, or maybe: How come water is losing to lithium?

 The answer is that the products currently on the market simply do not fit current market needs, and so no one wants to adopt them.
 Energy storage analysts ignore water-based storage solutions because they are simply not good enough.

 It turns out that not one hotel or shopping mall in the US has an ice-based energy storage system.
 While there are a few office buildings using these systems, they are nothing more than the manufacturers’ display window, and the vast majority of ice TES systems are installed in colleges and universities.

 Nostromo competes for the commercial market—hotels, hospitals, factories (with the need for cold water for manufacturing), shopping malls, office buildings, air terminals—all commercial AC consumers, which account for about 60% of all AC consumers.

 While there are some niche companies—include Viking, which mainly creates storage systems for cooling down massive warehouses; Axiom, which mainly focuses on supermarkets; and Ice Energy, which currently focuses on the home market—Nostromo’s main competitors are CALMAC (recently acquired by Trane), Baltimore Aircoil, and FAFCO.